yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 <!-- more -->

+## Tool: National Historical GIS Data Finder

+For sourcing historical records like census data and map boundaries for the US, the National Historical GIS Data Finder is your best friend.
+You have to manually select and download your dataset (it's not a live API to query from), but it has datasets going back hundreds of years, many of which are difficult to source elsewhere.

+You can access it here: [NHGIS Data Finder](https://data2.nhgis.org/main)

+## Tool: Mapshaper

+When working with geographical data, I often use [MapShaper](https://mapshaper.org).
+It has both a web interface and CLI where you can upload files in a variety of formats, edit their layers and polygons, and re-export them in your format of choice.

+Some examples of things you can do include:
+- preview how two sets of shape data will look when combined
+- simplifying shapes by automatically removing some percentage of vertices/edges
+- manually select and delete certain features
+- remove islands below a certain size
+- import data as one format and re-export as another format

 ## Large GeoJSON Files

 Depending on the level of detail, GeoJSON can get very large.
 For example, the GeoJSON containing [land use information on each parcel of land in San Francisco](https://data.sfgov.org/Housing-and-Buildings/Land-Use/us3s-fp9q) is ~137mb.
 Since D3 visualizations are rendered by the browser, it forces the user to download a massive data file to view the visualization, which makes load times exceedingly long.
 This is something we want to minimize, and thankfully there are several ways to deal with this.